 The traditional Easter training and selection camp has been held at Trinity College, Cambridge from 1989 onwards.
 The BMOC is most grateful to Trinity College, Cambridge for its generous hosting of the event.
-Based on performances in BMO 1 and BMO 2, along with any other relevant information such as that from exams at the Hungary camp, 20 students are invited to the Trinity camp.
+Based on performances in BMO 1 and BMO 2, along with any other relevant information such as that from exams at the Hungary camp, 24 students are invited to the Trinity camp.
 The group includes all candidates for the current year’s IMO team along with some younger students being blooded for the future.
 There are 4 or 5 sessions per day covering material which is useful for IMO problems.
 Part way through and at the end of the 6-day camp, students sit two IMO-style 4½-hour papers, after which a final small UK IMO squad is selected for intensive training.
 This group normally contains about ten students.
 In addition, the team for the Balkan Mathematical Olympiad is selected at the end of this camp, subject to the timing of the camp and of that Olympiad.

 IMO selection camp

-The team of 6 for the IMO is finalised towards the end of May after a training and selection camp held in Leeds as of 2019.
+The team of 6 for the IMO is finalised towards the end of May after a training and selection camp.
 This camp is attended by the approximately ten students selected at the end of the Trinity camp.
-This camp was held at Tonbridge School from 2015 to 2018 and at Oundle School from 2002 to 2014, with a similar camp being held at Trinity in 2001.
+This camp was held in Leeds in 2019, at Tonbridge School from 2015 to 2018 and at Oundle School from 2002 to 2014, with a similar camp being held at Trinity in 2001.

 A final camp for the IMO team is held immediately before the IMO; when possible, that final camp is a joint camp with the Australian team and the Mathematics Ashes competition is held at that camp.